 - 9. Using counterweight control panel (Figure 4-16) located on either side of superstructure, lower the counterweight removal cylinders.
 For more information, see Lowering the Counterweight Cylinders, page 4-24. - 10.
 Attach removable counterweight to cylinders using section attachment pins (6, Figure 4-20). - 11.
 Using the counterweight control panel (Figure 4-16), fully raise counterweight removal cylinders.
 For more information, see Raising the Counterweight Cylinders, page 4-24. - 12.
 Adjust bolts (8, Figure 4-19) as needed to level the counterweight and eliminate any relative motion between the upper and lower counterweight.
-Tighten the jam nuts (9) to lock the counterweights into position. - 13.
-Repeat steps 4 to 12 as necessary for the remaining counterweight sections.
+Tighten the jam nuts (9) to lock the counterweights into position.

-Stowing the Bottom Counterweight(s)
+Stowing the Bottom Counterweight (NBT55L)

 - 1. Position crane on a firm, level surface. - 2.
-Fully extend and set the outriggers, then level the crane (see Setting the Outriggers, page 4-2).

-- 3. (Optional) Set the camera display to view the rear view camera as necessary. - 4.
+Fully extend and set the outriggers, then level the crane (see Setting the Outriggers, page 4-2). - (Optional) Set the camera display to view the rear view camera as necessary. - 4.
 Set display in Operator's Console to the RCL Operating Mode Screen (Figure 4-19) (see Section 7, Rated Capacity Limiter). - 5.
 While watching the RCL display, rotate superstructure so boom is over the rear of the crane and counterweights are over the counterweight stowage area.
 Pull the House Lock handle on the console to engage the house lock.
 Using the house lock will assist in aligning the counterweights.
-For more information, see House Lock, page 3-12.
+For more information, see House Lock, page 3-13.